-The CFP and the EMFAF could support investment in new maritime markets, technologies and services from 2021-2027 such as ocean energy and marine biotechnology and the space ecosystem can contribute.
+The EMFAF could support investment in new maritime markets, technologies and services such as ocean energy, marine biotechnology and the blue economy, to which the space ecosystem can contribute.
 For instance, EU program Copernicus and European Marine Observation and Data Network (EMODnet) could reduce the investment risks and facilitate sustainable practices in the fisheries and aquaculture sector.